 A drawdown equity release is a type of lifetime mortgage that allows you to place your equity in a drawdown facility that you can access when needed.
 A benefit of this option is that you’ll only pay interest on the cash you’ve released.

-A Complete Guide to Drawdown Lifetime Mortgages
+A Complete Guide to Drawdown Lifetime Mortgages in Jan 2022

-What’s a Drawdown Equity Release?
+What’s a Drawdown Lifetime Mortgage?

 How Does a Drawdown Equity Release Work?

 A drawdown equity release works by you taking out an initial lump sum and then withdrawing from a drawdown facility whenever you require cash.
 You retain 100% ownership of your home and you can live on your property until you pass away or enter permanent care.

 Who Qualifies for a Drawdown Equity Release Plan?